SHARE

 2. Reduce Production Errors

 Small errors in production often lead to big losses.
 For example, choosing the wrong raw materials or installing the wrong components.
-Well, the BOM functions as a guide that ensures all production steps are carried out correctly.

 If there is a wrong part, you can immediately check it in the BOM.
 Of course, this helps you minimize the risk of production failure.